jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 - Hypercore/Dat Protocol:
 	- Extremely values aligned!
 Streaming based append-only log that aims to be the lego-block of distributed applications.
 	- Great developer experience.
-	- Use of DHT means that it doesn't need a signalling server for peer discovery.
+	- Use of [[thoughts/DHT|DHT]] means that it doesn't need a signalling server for peer discovery.
 	- Not amazing availability, no incentive system for people to run nodes (though Dat is working on this using a blockchain-based reward system).
 	- Not exactly great local first support.
 Continues working locally without an internet connection but new users cannot connect or get an up-to-date version of your data.
 If the user wants to send data to someone else, both devices need to be online simultaneously.
 	- Hypercore also does not guarantee long-term write-once storage.